samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 ### Always:

-It is enabled by default and it constantly and successively run the node tree inspite of the context and space you are in or using.
+It is enabled by default and it constantly and successively run the node tree in spite of the context and space you are in or using.

-This option is accompanied by a propert called **Min Time Difference** which is the slider you see in the panel, which basically run the node tree every t second where t is that property.
+This option is accompanied by a property called **Min Time Difference** which is the slider you see in the panel, which basically run the node tree every t second where t is that property.

 This option consume the CPU and thus it slow down every other process that is taking place, and you might notice blender lagging because of this.